chambln/pandoc-rss/README.md

 where each *file* corresponds to a feed item.
 Items in the resulting XML appear in the order they were given on the command-line.

-See pandoc-rss(1) for more detailed information -- you can run `man share/man/man1/pandoc-rss.1` to read this without installing it.
+See pandoc-rss(1) for more detailed information—you can run `man share/man/man1/pandoc-rss.1` to read this without installing it.

 ### Example